vinceskahan/weewx-docker.old/README.md

 Note: this compose files uses /var/tmp/weewx_html and /var/tmp/weewx_archive for persistent storage

 ### to build:
-    docker-compose build             # to build all variants docker-compose build weebian     # to build only one variant
+    docker-compose build                   # to build all variants docker-compose build wee_pkg_deb10     # to build only one variant

 ### to run with logs in foreground:
     docker-compose up                      # to run all variants docker-compose up wee_pkg_deb10        # to run only one variant

 ### to run detached:
     docker-compose up -d                   # to run all variants